isabella232/campaign-learn.en/help/tutorial-using-soap-apis/create-article-alert-email-overview.md

 ---
-title: Create a content digest - Overview
+title: Create a "new article alert" email delivery for subscribers - Overview
-description: LLearn how to create a workflow that alerts recipients of any new articles they've subscribed to via an email delivery.
+description: Learn how to create a workflow that alerts recipients of any new articles they've subscribed to via an email delivery.
 feature: Workflows, Targeting Activity, Query Editor
 doc-type: feature video
 activity: use